 Youth Inc. had received a large grant to set up a new service in partnership with another not-for-profit organisation.
 The board had many decisions to make, including assessing the impact of the grant on the operation of the organisation, finding the right not-for-profit partner organisation, entering into a lease agreement and hiring new staff.
-During this time, there were countless board papers to read, extra board meetings and lots of complicated debate about the financials.
+During this time, there were countless board papers to read, extra board meetings and lots of complicated debates about the financials of the organisation and how best to use the grant.